DeBakeyVRC/DeBakeyVRC.github.io/index.md

 ## 2021-2022 VRC Tipping Point:

 #### Railgunawesome (14700H):
-A veteran player, he played solo on his own team during the Covid pandemic.
+A veteran player, he played as a one-man-team during the Covid pandemic and qualified for the Vex 2020-2021 Vex Change Up Worlds Competition.

 Meet the team:

 > Justin Hung (Class of 22)

 #### Vipers (7390A):
-Playing for Vipers, this was most of our first time's doing robotics at a competitive level.
-Despite that, we qualified for the Worlds Championships 2022 in Dallas, TX.
+Playing for Vipers, this was majority of our club member's first time doing robotics at a competitive level.
+Despite that, we were able to qualify for the Worlds Championships 2022 in Dallas, TX.

 [![Regionals Recap Video](https://img.youtube.com/vi/eypWUHWcoWM/0.jpg)](https://www.youtube.com/watch?v=eypWUHWcoWM)